-Staff recommends that the definition of small-production facility of a brewery, distillery, or winery should include a requirement to have retail and service component of tasting room or restaurant to be considered as a commercial use rather than an industrial use.
-Staff does not recommend limiting the size if a project requires a discretionary approval.
+Staff recommends that the definition of small-production facility of microbrewery, distillery, or winery should include a requirement to have retail and service component of tasting room or restaurant to be considered as a commercial use rather than an industrial use.
+Staff does not recommend limiting the definition by restricting it to only facilities with event space.